 - Boy Scouts of America Middle Tennessee Council, Executive Board

-- Nashville Area Junior Chamber of Commerce, 1980 Member of the Year, Past Chairman of the Clinic Bowl
+- Nashville Area Junior Chamber of Commerce, Clinic Bowl, Former Chairman

 - Leadership Nashville, Class of 1991

-- Frist Art Museum, General Counsel and Secretary of the Board
+- Frist Art Museum, General Counsel, Secretary of the Board

 - American Bar Association